 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-When treatment is necessary, the 2 most common forms of immediate treatment are steroids and intravenous immunoglobulin (IVIG):
+When treatment is needed, the 2 most common forms of immediate treatment are steroids and intravenous immunoglobulin (IVIG):

 - Steroids.
 These medicines help prevent bleeding by slowing down platelet destruction.
 They can lead to a higher platelet count in 2 to 3 weeks.
 Side effects may include feeling grouchy, stomach irritation, weight gain, high blood pressure, and acne.

 - Intravenous immunoglobulin (IVIG).
 Intravenous immunoglobulin (IVIG) is made of antibodies removed from blood donations from thousands of healthy donors.
 IVIG helps by increasing your platelet count.
 You may see a response in as little as 24 to 48 hours.